 - Mood disturbances: irritability, poor tolerance of frustration, anxiety, depression.

 - Physical symptoms/disease: increased inflammation (associated with obesity, diabetes, high blood pressure, irregular heartbeat, stroke, cardiovascular disease, some cancers, elevated mortality risk); low energy; Alzheimer-like neuron changes.

-Next month: Part 2 of this article will explore cognitive impairments and mood disturbances that have been found to be associated with partial chronic sleep deprivation, as well as suggestions regarding the use of mandatory overtime work in corrections settings.
+Next: Part 2 of this article explores cognitive impairments and mood disturbances that have been found to be associated with partial chronic sleep deprivation, as well as suggestions regarding the use of mandatory overtime work in corrections settings.